All Templates

 Multiple Choice

-Which ownership or management model would you prefer for a community microgrid?
+Which ownership or management model would you most prefer for a community microgrid?

 Q9